Ankur3107/ankur3107.github.io/_posts/2020-03-08-how-i-reached-in-top6-in-squad2.0.md

 ## Strategy

+Now I am going to explain step by step, how I approached SQuAD2.0:

 *   Data Pre-Processing:

-    Data pre-processing was the most time consuming process and it taken around 6-8h of computation time.
-It includes:
+    Data pre-processing was the most time-consuming process and it took around 6-8h of computation time.
+The process was as followed:

         1. Text Cleaning
         2. Tokenization (Sentencepiece)
         3. Data-format prepration for model input
         4. Serialization into TFRecords

 * Tuned Albert:

-    Tuned Abert model Architecture build using albert transformer network.
+    Tuned Abert model Architecture built on Albert transformer network.

         1. Base Network - Transformer
         2. Albert Architecture (Multi Headed Self Attention)